abedef/abedef.github.io/content/blog/self-hosted-faas.md

 # What is FaaS?

-Function-as-a-Service (abbreviated FaaS) platforms offers developers the ability to quickly deploy their applications.
+Function-as-a-Service (abbreviated FaaS) platforms offer developers the ability to quickly deploy their applications.
 Rather than deploy in the typical fashion involving a webserver and backend application, the developer can deploy each endpoint as an individual function, allowing developers to focus solely on their application.

 Some examples of FaaS are AWS Lambda and GCP Cloud Functions.